mhorga/mhorga.github.io/_posts/2016-08-30-the-model-i-o-framework.markdown

 ### Step 1: set up the render pipeline state

-First we create a vertex descriptor so we can pass input to the vertex function/shader.
+First we create a vertex descriptor so we can pass input to the vertex function.
 The vertex descriptor is needed to describe the vertex attribute inputs to a render state pipeline.
 We need `3 x 4` bytes for the vertex position, `4 x 1` byte for color, `2 x 2` bytes for the texture coordinates and `4 x 1` byte for ambient occlusion.
 At the end we tell the descriptor how large (__24__) our `stride` is in total:

 {% highlight swift %}let vertexDescriptor = MTLVertexDescriptor() vertexDescriptor.attributes[0].offset = 0